 With rolling business closures still in effect around the globe, the COVID-19 pandemic is far from over.
-But at the same time, a majority of business locations in the U.S. have been given the green light to reopen in some capacity — and industries that saw major disruption during the pandemic, from gyms to restaurants to retailers, are starting to think about how they can come back in a big way.
+But at the same time, a majority of business locations in the US have been allowed to reopen in some capacity – and industries that saw major disruption during the pandemic, from gyms to restaurants to retailers, are starting to think about how they can come back in a big way.

 A "return to normal" is talked about every day, but unfortunately there isn't a magic date on the calendar we can look forward to.
 In some parts of the world, a full return might come quickly, while in other places it will be gradual.
 But the end does appear to be near, so businesses need to start preparing today – or else they might find themselves falling behind the competition.

 In an effort to help businesses that have been affected by COVID get back quickly, we've put together a checklist to keep your customers informed, bring them back to your locations when the time is right – and drive more revenue so that you can emerge from the pandemic stronger than ever.

 For all verticals:

 - Indicate which locations are open

 - With so many shopfronts closing (either temporarily or for good), people are checking online before hitting the street.

 - Update [store/gym/restaurant] hours across platforms (website, GMB, Yelp, etc.)

 - Open and close times have varied sometimes day-to-day, so be sure the information is updated in real-time wherever people might search.

 - Vaccines are happening, but different people have different expectations.
 Remember to communicate the dos and don'ts of entering your business.